AnymTech/AnymForMaya/README.md

 ### API Key

 To use this plugin, you'll need an Anym API key.
-Contact **hello@anym.tech** to request access.
+To get one;
+- Make an account on [app.anym.tech/signup](https://app.anym.tech/signup/) and verify your e-mail address
+- In the dashboard, click on **Create Company**, fill in a name and click the Confirm button
+- Scroll to the bottom of the page and click **Create new API Key**
+- Next to the new key, click **Copy Key** to copy your key to your clipboard

 ### Installation